Here are the answers to the most frequently asked questions about my work as a divorce consultant:

 13. Where would our meetings take place?

-For the first meeting, I prefer to meet face to face and I am based in Surrey.
+For the first meeting, I use a private meeting room in Claygate in Surrey to meet with my clients.
 But if geography doesn’t allow us to meet in person, I can also work via Skype and Facetime.
 For ongoing work, I also provide telephone meetings and email support.